Angels Advocate Tour: Critical reception

-The set design and set list have also been praised, in particular the mix of "Love Hangover"/"Heartbreaker" and her performances of "We Belong Together" and "Hero".
-Carey's between-song banter has also been the subject of much praise with an MTV review commenting that "Throughout the night, her between-song banter felt light, honest and steadfastly lucid, in stark contrast to recent well-publicized bouts of public babbling.
+The set design and choice of songs in the set list were also praised, in particular, the mix of "Love Hangover"/"Heartbreaker", and her performances of "We Belong Together" and "Hero".
+Carey's conversational banter with the crowd was also been the subject of much praise, with an MTV review commenting, "Throughout the night, her between-song banter felt light, honest and steadfastly lucid, in stark contrast to recent well-publicized bouts of public babbling.
 Her intimate connection with her fans was palpable from start to finish."
 A review from the Los Angeles Times stated "her transparent blend of vocal talent and goofy charisma seems appealingly old-fashioned."
 Sarah Rodman from The Boston Globe commented that the show was "precisely that mix of diva and daffiness that endears Carey to her fans and that worked to make the hour-and-40-minute show a captivating mix of sparkle, silliness, and vocal pyrotechnics."

+Controversy

+Carey displayed notable tardiness throughout the tour.
+She arrived on stage 40 minutes late in Ottawa, 60 minutes in Montreal, Toronto, and Grand Prairie, and 95 minutes late in Mashantucket, which resulted in “boos” from the crowd.
+Carey acknowledged her propensity for lateness during the first Los Angeles show (which began on-schedule), asking the crowd to confirm, "I'm usually much more late and people criticize me for that ...
+But tonight, in Los Angeles, was I on time?"